woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding-tasks.md

 ## Adding a custom task

+### Step 1: Add your task in PHP

-To add a custom task, you need to create a new class that extends the `Task` class.
+To add a custom task, you first need to create a new class that extends the `Task` class.

 ```php
 use Automattic\WooCommerce\Admin\Features\OnboardingTasks\Task;